Sunburn signs and symptoms include:

 - Is accompanied by a high fever, extreme pain, headache, confusion, nausea or chills

-- Doesn't respond to at-home care within two days
+- Doesn't improve within a few days

 Also seek medical care if you notice signs or symptoms of an infection.
 These include: